nathan13331/Image-Processing-course-project/README.md

 # CIFAR-10 ResNet Training and Adversarial Example Generation

-This repository contains scripts for training ResNet models on the CIFAR-10 dataset, generating adversarial examples, and applying various image transformations to test the model robustness.
+This repository contains scripts for training ResNet models on the CIFAR-10 dataset, generating adversarial examples, and applying various image transformations to test the impact of adversarial examples.

 ## Directory Structure
-- `src/`: Contains the scripts for training, generating adversarial examples, and applying image transformations.
 - `lib/`: Contains the necessary libraries and modules for training, loading ResNet models, and generating adversarial or transformed images.
 - `pretrained_model/`: Directory where the trained models will be saved.
 - `pic/`: Directory containing the CIFAR-10 dataset and generated images.